hfeisal/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates the assembly code of a C code and save it in an output file a script that compiles a C file and creates an executable named Programming is like building a multilingual puzzle
+a script that generates the assembly code of a C code and save it in an output file a script that compiles a C file and creates an executable named Programming is like building a multilingual puzzle program that prints exactly with proper gramma but the output is a piece of art